PauloHenriqueMagno/Curriculo/README.md

 # My webcurriculum

-It's my portifolio that contain my contacts, projects and current skills.
+It's my portfolio that contain my contacts, projects and current skills.
 To visite the website use this link: https://paulohenriquemagno.vercel.app/

 Languages and libs used: